Local development setup

 docker compose run bootstrap kubectl apply -f /bootstrap/additional_resources

-- test-team-1 through test-team-3 within Organization
+- test-team-1, test-team-2, test-team-3 within Organization `test-org',

-- respective dummy teammemberships for both teams
+- respective dummy

-- some dummy nodes for clusters
+- some dummy nodes for clusters,

-- some plugindefinitions with plugins across the clusters
+- some plugindefinitions with plugins across the clusters.

 Note: These resources are intended to showcase the UI and produce a lot of “noise” on the Greenhouse controller.